 An elopement wedding adventure

-EMMA & ROB - Emma and Rob booked a Lake District elopement wedding at Lindeth Howe in February 2020 and planned to go down to Windermere afterwards for a lakeside walk and photos.
+EMMA & ROB - booked a Lake District elopement wedding at Lindeth Howe in February 2020 and planned to go down to Windermere afterwards for a lakeside walk and photos.
 It turned out that Storm Dennis hit the Lake District that weekend bringing storm force winds and torrential rain!
 Unfazed by the forecast, Emma and Rob decided to embrace the weather and went down to the jetties at Rayrigg Bay for an adventure in the wind and the rain, before returning to the hotel to get changed for their evening meal!

 A truly adventurous wedding day